Antony is a highly experienced and specialist advocate and mediator and is an acknowledged leading practitioner in employment and sports law.

 He was a solicitor for almost ten years before being called to the Bar in 2003.
 Since that time, he has built a leading practice in employment and discrimination law, sports law and commercial litigation.

 Alexander’s principal areas of specialism are commercial litigation and employment law.
-He is appointed to the Attorney General’s ‘B’ panel of Counsel.
+Employment Junior of the Year 2024 (Chambers UK Bar Awards).

 Recommended by the legal directories, Charlotte is a “talented junior” with a “thriving practice”.